 De-emotionalize

 When I began to pay attention to my inner experience that arose from confrontation with having to do something I didn’t want to do, I realized I had a strong and immediate aversive emotional reaction that accompanied those dread-inducing thoughts and imaginings.
 This distress-inducing experience was complex: I had propositional thoughts, such as, “Oh no, I don’t want to do that”, along with dysphoric feelings of let down, frustration, and irritation that accompanied visual imaginings of myself doing the dreaded task.
 In effect, I was engaging in associative learning, associating imaginings of the task with aversive thoughts and feelings about it.
-I realized that my initial reaction of distress strengthened the connection of task with distress and made procrastination more and more likely the more I associated a task with distress.
+I realized that my initial reaction of distress strengthened the connection of the task with distress and made procrastination more likely the more I associated a task with distress.
 So, the sooner I could suppress thoughts and imaginings and distract myself from the stirrings of emotional distress, the easier it would be to get started on the task.
 Time was not on my side.
 Acting quickly meant I was more likely to act.
 And that meant short-circuiting the self-propelling doom loop of procrastination.

 So, one part of the solution is to actively suppress and distract from the distressing emotions as soon as they become evident.